 The other famous student festival is Queima das Fitas or “the burning of the ribbons”.
 Taking place across eight days in May, it’s one of Europe’s biggest student festivals and one not to be missed.
 It’s hosted by the University of Coimbra but anyone can take part.

 Performances almost always take place in the dark streets after nightfall.
 This makes for an eerie but hauntingly beautiful experience.
-Nowhere else in the world will you encounter this special Coimbra fado music.
+Nowhere else in the world will you encounter this special Coimbra Fado music.

 Although Coimbra is a large and bustling city, it hasn’t lost touch with nature.
 Within the city itself, you’ll find many protected parks and gardens.
-In the west, there’s the Arzila Swamp Natural Reserve, a wetland and wildlife conservation zone.
-This will never be built on and is a great place to explore if you’re itching to get away from urban areas.
+In the west, there’s the Arzila Swamp Natural Reserve, a wetland and wildlife conservation zone, while the university complex has its own botanical garden complex, which is considered one of the oldest in the world.

-Relax in the Natural Pools
+Relax in the natural pools

 One of the most popular places for locals and travelers to relax is the Piscina Natural de Ançã.
 Escape the city and unwind in this tranquil paradise.
-During the summer, this is the most efficient way to stave off the Mediterranean heat.
+During the summer, this is the most efficient way to stave off the European heat.
 Alternatively, check out Louçainha, which has an amazing view of a nearby castle.

 Many from colder climates will head to Portugal to soak in the warmth of the Mediterranean sun.
 However, for some, it can get a little too hot.
 That’s why they often opt for coastal towns where there’s a bit more of a breeze and the chance to cool off in the sea.
 You may be worried that Coimbra is too far inland.